mongodb/specifications/source/ocsp-support/ocsp-support.rst

     the other certificates using those CRLs.\*

-10. Finally, the driver SHOULD continue the connection, even if the status of all the unvalidated intermediate certificates has not been confirmed yet.
+10. Finally, the driver SHOULD continue the connection, even if the status of all the unvalidated certificates has not been confirmed yet.
 This means that the driver SHOULD default to “soft fail” behavior, connecting as long as there are no explicitly invalid certificates—i.e. the driver will connect even if the status of all the unvalidated certificates has not